star3am/terraform-modules-library/README.md

 - fatal: detected dubious ownership in repository at '/app' To add an exception for this directory see this page: https://www.kenmuse.com/blog/avoiding-dubious-ownership-in-dev-containers/

-- I've nto found a way to force no-cache so sometimes you need to say ReBuild and ReOpen in Container.
+- I've not found a way to force no-cache so sometimes you need to say ReBuild and ReOpen in Container.

 ![VSCode ReBuild and ReOpen in Container](images/remote-command-palette.png?raw=true "VSCode ReBuild and ReOpen in Container")